Toyota Carina: Carina II

 For the European market, the closely related Corona (T150) was sold as the Toyota Carina II.

 Carina ED (ST160 series)

 The Toyota Carina ED was a Japanese compact car created in 1985 as a companion to the 1984 Carina sedan.
-It was positioned as the 4-door Celica coupe, ushering in a new styling and appearance direction for Toyota products.
-It gave Toyota Store dealerships an alternative to buyers who desired the luxury of the larger Toyota Crown hardtop, without the tax obligations of a car that exceeded Japanese Government regulations for vehicles larger than the "compact" class.
+It was positioned as the 4-door Celica coupé and stepped in when the Carina hatchback coupe was discontinued.
+The Carina ED ushered in a new direction for the styling and appearance of Toyota products.
+It gave Toyota Store dealerships an alternative to buyers who desired the luxury of the larger Toyota Crown pillared hardtop without the tax obligations of a car that exceeded Japanese Government regulations for vehicles larger than the "compact" class.
 Its design sought to emulate the hardtop styling of large American and European sedans, resulting in a small, low cabin with longer front and rear ends.
-The ED's B-pillar stood up in the middle with no purpose other than to hinge the rear door on; it was not attached to the roof side of the cabin.
+The ED was a genuine hardtop and was not installed with a B-pillar connected to the roof.
 "ED" is the initials of "Exciting" and "Dressy".